About

 Carpet Pages II: Roots

-Mile End Art Pavilion, East London
+Mile End Art Pavilion, East London, UK -

 In Search of the Dot that Created the Circle: Geometry in Nature

-BOA Gallery, West Hollywood Los Angeles, CA
+BOA Gallery, West Hollywood, Los Angeles, CA, USA -

 Absolute and Infinite: New Interpretations of Geometric Designs